top of page

 The only way was up from here and I was soon able to marry the woman I loved, buy her a kitten for her birthday, go on some fantastic holidays together (without the cat), and begin planning our lives together (with the cat).

 I never lost the energy I had as a child.
-Instead, my experiences allowed me to learn how to use it to fuel the things I loved doing in order to create amazing opportunities for myself and I am so grateful to everyone who has encouraged and inspired me along the way.
+Instead, my experiences allowed me to learn how to use it to fuel the things I loved doing to create amazing opportunities for myself and I am so grateful to everyone who has encouraged and inspired me along the way.
 Here's to the next thirty years!
+P.S.

 bottom of page